 Unfortunately, fasting isn’t widely practiced today.
 From our breakfast cereals, to afternoon snacks and late-night munchies, near-constant grazing has become a staple of modern diets.
 We’ve even been advised to eat three meals and three snacks daily — such a dietary routine is gravely incorrect, except in extreme circumstances.

 Researchers note favorable fasting benefits, including improved blood pressure, blood lipids, insulin sensitivity and oxidative stress, but you don’t have to abstain from food for days at a time to see these results.
-(7) Ketosis resembles fasting because both states utilize ketone bones as their main energy source.
+(7) Ketosis resembles fasting because both states utilize ketones as their main energy source.
 (8)

 Turning on the (Good) Fat Switch